0115 964 7740 - law@curtisparkinson.com

 Free Hots Spots

-Activity such as this is often linked to the hacking of Wi-Fi routers in free hotspots like coffee shops, bars, hotels and such like.
-Also, there have been instances of mobile phone network relay routers being used to grab the information from your mobile network.
+Activity such as this is often linked to hacking Wi-Fi routers in free hotspots like coffee shops, bars, hotels and such.
+Also, mobile phone network relay routers have been used to grab the information from your mobile network.

-The only safe way, if you intend to use a device outside of your home and even in your home is to use a VPN.
-As a side benefit, it stops Google following you!
-An example of a VPN service is Private Internet Access, but it is not the only one, and Norton have finally woken up to the threat and also provide a service.
+If you intend to use a device outside and even in your home, the only safe way is to use a VPN.
+As a side benefit, it stops Google from following you!
+Private Internet Access is an example of a VPN service, but it is not the only one.
+Norton has finally woken up to the threat and also provided a service.

-Search for a review of VPN providers and you will find other providers.
+Search for a review of VPN providers and find other providers.

 Passwords

-Finally, remember make sure you set strong passwords that include letters and numbers.
+Finally, remember to set strong passwords that include letters and numbers.
 This will help to keep your online activity safe.
 Remember the +20,000 Yahoo, AOL and Hotmail password hack?
 The most popular password was 123456.

-Your identity and personal information are invaluable and finding out you have been a victim of personal identity fraud can be a very big shock.
-We are all at risk, whatever the age – be vigilant and keep safe.
+Your identity and personal information are invaluable; finding out you have been a victim of personal identity fraud can be a big shock.
+We are all at risk, no matter the age – be vigilant and stay safe.

 Useful Links: